pbaljet/CPSC4970-Assignment-1a/README.md

     ```
 10. Examine the git log to notice how the origin/main has changed

+#Working with Remotes
 11. Push **feature-1** and **bug-1**  branches to the origin.
-For branches you need first specify the remote tracking branches
+For branches you need first specify the remote tracking branches.
+Do the following for both branches
     ```
-    git push -u origin feature-1
+    git push -u origin <branch name>
              or
-    git push --set-upstream origin feature-1
+    git push --set-upstream origin <branch name>
     ```
 12. Review on Gitlab that all branches are now present.
 13. Push changes from each branch to remote repository